Are You Getting the Most Out of Your Online Makeup Training?

 Get to know as much as you can about the industry you want to want to break into.
-If you dream about making it professionally in Special Effects Makeup, find out the big names in the field and research them online.
+If you dream about making it professionally in SFX makeup, find out the big names in the field and research them online.
 Find out what industry magazines and websites you should be following.

 You can then narrow down where to apply for experience, what magazines or blogs you should aim to showcase your work in, and what the latest trends are.
 Look for inspiration wherever you can!

 While self-discipline is crucial to success in your online makeup training, are you giving making sure that positive reinforcement is part of that process?
 Give yourself a day (or even an afternoon) free of assignments if you can.
 Treat yourself to a pedi or catch up with friends!
 Use this time to recharge with a little R&R.